 - Information obtained from a healthcare provider about payment for the provided care

-- Any business information that can materially affect a business in an adverse manner
+- Any business information that can materially affect a business adversely

 NAIC Best Practices for Risk Assessment

-A risk assessment is an assessment of all the potential risks to your organization’s ability to do business.
-These include project risks, function risks, enterprise risks, inherent risks, and control risks.
+A risk assessment assesses all the potential risks to your organization’s ability to do business.
+These include project management risks, operational risks, enterprise risks, inherent risks, and control risks.

-For insurance companies this should be nothing new; the goal of any insurance underwriter is to properly assess risk by applying actuarial science to assign a monetary value required to properly insure against that risk.
+For insurance companies, this should be nothing new; the goal of any insurance underwriter is to properly assess risk by applying actuarial science to assign a monetary value required to insure against that risk appropriately.

 They must not, however, make the mistake of believing that risk management is only valid where their customers are concerned.
 Insurers must protect themselves as well.

-Insurers collect a variety of personal data that cybercriminals can leverage to commit fraud and various other crimes.
+Insurers collect various personal data that cybercriminals can leverage to commit fraud and other crimes.
 Thus, proper risk assessment and management are extremely important for this industry.

-The NAIC has listed five steps to perform an effective risk assessment.
+The NAIC has listed five steps to perform an adequate risk assessment.